Being a musician means always hitting the right notes to achieve the sound and tone that you want.

 A simple cloth moistened with a bit of chamois or a microfiber cloth is all that you need.

-Changing your strings 4/ Prepare your strings
+4/ Prepare your Strings

 Some strings are color coded at the ends to tell you which note they should play and where they should go.
+Whilst you should be able to distinguish between the bass string and the light strings, the ones in the middle can get confused.

-5/ Put the new strings on
+5/ Put the New Strings on

 The most common method is to start with the finest string, and then do the largest one, continuing to alternate from low to high gauges until they’re all on.